 Arthrosamid is a unique hydrogel of water molecules attached to a polyacrylamide backbone.
 The injectable is non-degradable, meaning the body does not break it down.

-It works by coating the lining of the synovium of the knee joint, reducing inflammation, and providing lubrication.
+It works by coating the synovial lining of the knee joint, reducing inflammation, and providing lubrication.

 According to studies published on each injectable for knee arthritis, we think the effectiveness for the treatment of knee arthritis in percentage terms is as follows: